louis-langholtz/PlayRho/README.md

 - Hardware capabilities of popular CPU architectures like the [Intel-64 architecture](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-manual-325462.pdf).

+**NOTE**: These sources make heavy use of the standard C++ library [std::assert](http://en.cppreference.com/w/cpp/error/assert) macro to confirm code correctness.
+As such, this library *must* be compiled with the `NDEBUG` preprocessor macro enabled to see any kind of performance.

+##About

 Box2D is a 2D physics engine for games.

 For help with Box2D, please visit http://www.box2d.org.
 There is a forum there where you may post your questions.